Jimmy Lai’s trial is happening now. Follow the latest updates.

 Continuing around the prosecution’s “international contacts chart,” the defense questioned Lai about his knowledge of Mary Kissel being an advisor during his July 2019 meeting with Secretary of State Pompeo.
 Lai stated he was aware, acknowledging over ten years of friendship with Kissel, not recalling when she left Hong Kong but noting she first worked as a columnist in the US before advising Pompeo.

-Lai was then asked how he came to know Whedon.
-Lai met him in 2019, describing Whedon as a long-time White House employee, unaware of his exact position but knowing him as a senior staff member, hired by Mark Simon to facilitate meetings with Congress members and senators.
+Lai was then asked how he came to know Christian Whiton.
+Lai met him in 2019, describing Whiton as a long-time White House employee, unaware of his exact position but knowing him as a senior staff member, hired by Mark Simon to facilitate meetings with Congress members and senators.

-Lai described Whedon as “knowing everybody, so he could be a good person to introduce me to meet others.”
+Lai described Whiton as “knowing everybody, so he could be a good person to introduce me to meet others.”
 Regarding Rupert Hammond-Chambers, Lai stated he did not know him.

 When asked about his relationship with Jack Keane, Lai mentioned meeting him at a gathering and queried when exactly Keane was introduced to Tsai Ing-wen, to which the defense replied they did not remember.
 As for Paul Wolfowitz, Lai said he hired him as an advisor when planning investments in Myanmar.